fabientownsend/tictactoe/README.md

 The player have also the choice of which player goes first

+After some research it seems there are three algrorithms who can be interesting to predicated the best move:
+- Minimax
+- Negamax
+- Negascrout

 Todo:
 - [x] initialise the markdown
 - [x] initialise travis ci